astuder/dAISy/Firmware/readme.md

 **hw0: dAISyPack - BoosterPack for the MSP430F5529 LaunchPad**

 For the tinkerers among us.
 Text on the back says "dAISyPack".
+Hardware design file can be found *[here](../KiCad/dAISy%20BoosterPack)*.
 Right-click *[here](https://github.com/astuder/dAISy/raw/master/Firmware/Daisy_hw0_fw4_14.txt)* and select *save link as* to download firmware.

 ![dAISyPack](../Pictures/dAISyUSBBoosterPack.jpg)